jonkensta/ibp-server/docs/zeropi/readme.md

 RBL → [ start.S → CPU inits → SoC inits ] → full U-Boot

+3. U-Boot:
 Board inits occur during the full U-Boot process.
 - Board: ```u-boot/board/sunxi```
 - Default Configuration: ```u-boot/configs/nanopi_m1_defconfig```

-Note all ```sunxi``` boards use the same source for common initialization settings but the ZeroPi does not have a specific Default Configuration.
-This is not unusual;
-multiple boards from a particular vendor will often share the same components and thus the same configuration settings.
+All ```sunxi``` boards use the same source for common initialization settings but the ZeroPi does not have a specific Default Configuration.
+This is not unusual; multiple boards from a particular vendor will often share the same components and thus the same configuration settings.
 We use the ```NanoPi M1``` defconfig as it is very similar to the ```ZeroPi```.

-Additional customization of the Default Configuration is possible during the compilation steps using the CLI-based ```menuconfig``` tool included with U-Boot.
+NOTE: additional customization of the Default Configuration is possible during the compilation steps using the CLI-based ```menuconfig``` tool included with U-Boot.

 4. Linux: